 Quite often when working with long documents using Microsoft Word, you need to be mindful of file sizes.
 If you are utilising multiple graphics or photos within your document then this will have an effect on the end file size of your document.

-I work with long documents on a regular basis, both for work and personal purposes and as I’ve said before, I’m a visual person so I like to include images and/or photos where appropriate.
-You can see from my blog posts that I include screen images to help people through the steps and to provide an illustration that demonstrates what I’m talking about.
+I work with long documents on a regular basis, both for work and personal purposes and as I’m a visual person, I like to include images and/or photos where appropriate.
+You can see from my blog posts that I include screenshot images to help people through the steps and to provide an illustration that demonstrates what I’m talking about.